 Other Gear When Growing in a Tent

-Growing weed in a tent requires a lot of the same gear as if you were growing in a room.
+Growing pot in a tent requires a lot of the same gear as if you were growing in a room.
 You’ll need lights – I prefer 315-watt ceramic metal halide lights.
 Use one for every four-square-foot space.
 You’ll also need fans for air movement.
 I like Hurricane Fans for this.
 Another crucial tool is a thermometer and hydrometer.
 These help you keep track of your environmental variables.